MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 group should decide for which character it would be more beneficial.
 If no agreement can be reached, neither player may invoke it.

-> The _Angry Pig_ has been impounded for failure to pay import taxes and Tor
+> The _Angry Pig_ has been impounded for failure to pay import taxes.
+Tor
 > Byorn is trying to convince the officials to let it go in exchange for a
 > future payment.
 After rolling his `Persuasion` against their `Insight`,
 > the margin is -1, failure.